-If you are self-funding and wish to pay your fees in two instalments, you should fill out the Tuition Fee Special Arrangement Application and return it to our Finance Office along with a covering letter stating your reasons for the request.
-If you will be financing your studies through a student loan which you expect to receive in instalments, you will NOT need to fill out this form; you should simply present proof that you will be in receipt of a student loan at the time you enrol for your course.
+If you are self-funding and wish to pay your fees in two installments, you should fill out the Tuition Fee Special Arrangement Application and return it to our Finance Office along with a covering letter stating your reasons for the request.
+If you will be financing your studies through a student loan which you expect to receive in installments, you will NOT need to fill out this form; you should simply present proof that you will be in receipt of a student loan at the time you enrol for your course.

 Fees and Funding Notes

 - Fees include examination fees except in the instance of exam resits.
 There is no registration fee for any course.

 - To qualify for Home student status for fee purposes, you must have been ‘ordinarily resident’ in the UK for three consecutive years immediately before the start date of your course.
 If you were away from the country because you or a family member were temporarily employed abroad, you may be treated as if your ‘ordinary residence’ had not been interrupted.
 If you are living in the UK mainly to receive full-time education and you would normally have lived elsewhere, you will not usually be treated as having been ‘ordinarily resident’ in the UK.

 - To qualify for EU student status for fee purposes, a student must be a national (or son or daughter of a national) of a member state of the European Union with the prescribed period of ordinary residence in the area of the Union.
 Any applicant in doubt about his or her status should consult the Academic Registry.

 - Students may be registered part-time for research in the history of art; however, part-time status is subject to the agreement of The Courtauld.